DraganAleksic99/chat-with-pdf/README.md

 # Chat-With-Pdf

-Chat-with-pdf app uses RAG (Retrieval Augmented Generation) to retrieve relevant context, then answers user question based on the provided context and chat history.
+Chat with a pdf document!
+Utilizes RAG (Retrieval Augmented Generation) to retrieve relevant context, then answers user question based on the provided context and chat history.

 ## Stack